aaditydubey/SQL_Project1/README.md

-## SQL Project : DVD Rental Business
+## SQL Project : MavenDVD Rental Business

 #### SITUATION:
 You and your Uncle Jimmy just purchased Maven Movies, a brick and mortar DVD Rental business.
 Uncle Jimmy put up the money, and you’re in charge of the day-to-day operations.